e-terven/catarion_rest/README.md

 🧩 Designed the front end of the web app.
 Used HTML (page structure), CSS (style information)

-🧩 JavaScript (behavior control of different elements) adding jQuery (AJAX load() Method) and  Bootstrap (grid system) to simplify JavaScript coding.
+🧩 JavaScript (behavior control of different elements) adding jQuery (load() Method) and  Bootstrap (grid system) to simplify JavaScript coding.
+Learned about asynchronous method that runs separately from the main thread

 ## Screenshots